 Can I afford solar?

 Yes!
 Illinois has wonderful incentives to help reduce the cost burden of solar adoption.
 There are also financing options, leasing options, power purchase agreements (for non-profit entities especially), and community solar array subscriptions to help everyone access solar!
-The Future Energy Jobs Act also has the Illinois Solar for All program aimed to assist low-income and non-profit entities access solar.
+The Future Energy Jobs Act also has the Illinois Solar for All program aimed to assist income-qualifying residents and non-profit entities access solar.
 The EAC is a grassroots educator for the Illinois Solar for All program.
 Contact us for more information or attend an upcoming presentation to learn more!

 Let the Ecology Action Center help you explore your solar energy options!
 Reach out to us for information about: